ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Note that since the addresses are conveyed in HTTP response headers, a subsequent change of addresses on the proxy cannot be conveyed to the client.

-If the proxy only shares IP addresses from a single address family, it indicates that the proxy only supports that family.
+If the proxy only shares IP addresses from a single address family, that indicates that the proxy only supports that family.
 The client SHOULD NOT attempt to register compressed contexts or send uncompressed datagrams intended for targets whose ip address families were not indicated via the